ranfysvalle02/Interactive-RAG/blog.md

 **5. Scalability:**
 MongoDB Atlas scales seamlessly to meet your growing needs, allowing you to handle increasing data volumes and query workloads effectively.

-**6. Integration with OpenAI and ActionWeaver:**
-MongoDB Atlas integrates seamlessly with OpenAI's API and ActionWeaver framework, enabling you to build powerful and versatile AI applications with advanced information retrieval capabilities.

 **Additionally, MongoDB Atlas offers several features relevant to its platform capabilities:**

 * **Global availability:**